sage-code/maj/case.md

 once the language is stabilized it can be usable for:

-1.games
-2.movies
-3.chat
-4.teaching
-5.storage
-6.translation
-7.making AI

-* first use case is clear: making video games,
+* for making video games,
-* for making movies with aliens that do not speak an Earth language,
+* for making movies with aliens that do not speak Earth,
 * for chat with friends that do not speak English,
 * for teaching other languages, science or other skills,
 * for storing world knowledge and wisdom,